 Here are a few main ways your nonprofit can reach Gen Z online:

 - YouTube Ads: Focus on creating real and authentic videos that tell a great story about your product or service.
 Or, if you have the budget, narrow down your target demographic and create a brand partnership with a YouTube personality who can accurately represent your cause.

 - Marketing campaigns based on viral online movements: Remember that this generation lends their voices to internationally viral online causes like March For Our Lives and the #MeToo movement.
 If your company’s cause is related to a trending* viral movement, make sure to use that in your marketing strategy.

 - Empower Gen Z to try peer-to-peer fundraising for your cause: Encourage Gen Z to start a free online fundraiser to support your nonprofit by raising funds from people in their network.
 Gen Z wants to feel like they’re contributing to a better world.
 Show them that their fundraisers make a difference by sending a virtual thank you note that can be shared on social media to fundraiser organizers.

-Provide Gen Z with the power to enact change.
-When they join your fundraiser through GoFundMe Charity, they will be able to create a customized fundraiser that will raise funds for your charity.
-They can rally their community around your cause and all funds will be paid directly to your charity’s bank account.
+When supporters join your fundraiser through GoFundMe Charity, they will be able to create their own personal fundraiser to bring in donations for your charity.
+They can rally their community around your cause, recruit new supporters, and champion your mission.
+With no subscription fees, we make it easy to raise and keep more money for your cause.
+All funds will be paid directly to your charity’s bank account.